 Works In Progress

 The Ebike Escape team is fully onboard for these exciting updates to the safety of ebikes.
-We will continually update this list as we find more brands that adhere to the strict safety guidelines that UL 2849 and UL 2271 promote, equipping all riders (especially those in NYC!) with a reliable means of environmentally friendly transportation.
+We will continually update this list as we find more brands that adhere to these strict safety guidelines, equipping all riders (especially those in NYC!) with a reliable means of environmentally friendly transportation.

 A few of the well-known brands that we cannot find UL certifications on their websites include: